Papa John's founder: I should be back as chain's public face

 Hollingsworth said he thinks Schnatter can eventually return in a public role, but that he needs to give it some time.

-Even before the backlash to Schnatter's NFL remarks, a key sales figure had been slowing partly because of competitive pressures, noted Alexander Slagle, an analyst for Jefferies.
+Even before the backlash to Schnatter's NFL remarks, a key sales figure at Papa John's had been slowing partly because of competitive pressures, noted Alexander Slagle, an analyst for Jefferies.
 Slagle said he believes the negative publicity will continue to be "painful" for the company, but that "the brand will survive."

 Since the NFL remarks last year, Schnatter said he didn't feel comfortable appearing in TV and radio ads.
-His image remained on a logo that was all over Papa John's website an on its pizza boxes, but the company began removing those too after the latest controversy.
+His image remained on a logo all over Papa John's website and on its pizza boxes, but the company began removing those too last month.

-Papa John's had been testing his return to TV and radio ads before the latest controversy, he said.
-Schnatter said the tests came back with "virtually no negativity" toward him.
+Schnatter said Papa John's had been testing his return to TV and radio ads before the latest controversy, and the tests came back with "virtually no negativity" toward him.

-Though Papa John's may blame its poor performance on him, Schnatter said the company is suffering because it moved away from its "roots" and made too many marketing changes at once.
+He said the company is suffering not because of him but because it moved away from its "roots" and made too many marketing changes at once.
 In addition to his disappearance from ads, he said Papa John's stopped focusing on its "better ingredients" mantra and made misguided changes, such as tweaking the red and green in the logo "to cater to the millennials."

-Schnatter remains a board member and owns nearly 30 percent of Papa John's stock.
-Following the Forbes report, Papa John's adopted a "poison pill" plan to prevent him from mounting a takeover.
+Papa John's said its logo has not changed, except for the removal of Schnatter's image.
+The company said the only exception is the mobile app, which features a white Papa John's logo against a red backdrop.

 "Once the public actually grasps what the board and what the management did to cause the problem and the truth gets out, of course I can be back in the ads," he said.